A theory of minimal K-types for flat G-bundles: Introduction

-The classical approach to studying the local behavior of meromorphic differential equation in one variable, or equivalently, of meromorphic connections on $\P^1$, makes use of the naive ``leading term'' of the connection.
-Let $V$ be a trivializable rank $n$ vector bundle on $\P^1$ endowed with a meromorphic connection $\n$, and assume that $y\in \P^1$ is an irregular singular point.
-After choosing a trivialization for $V$ and a local parameter $z$ at $y$, $\n$ has the local description
+The classical approach to studying the local behavior of meromorphic differential equations in one variable, or equivalently, of meromorphic connections on $\P^1$, makes use of the naive ``leading term'' of the connection.
+More generally, let $X$ be a smooth curve.
+Let $V$ be a rank $n$ vector bundle on $X$ endowed with a meromorphic connection $\n$, and assume that $y\in X$ is an irregular singular point.
+After choosing a trivialization for $V$ on a formal neighborhood of $y$ and a local parameter $z$, $\n$ has the local description

-where $[\n]$ (the \emph{matrix} of the connection) is a $\gl_n(\C((t)))$-valued one-form, $M_j \in \gl_n(\C)$, and $r\ge 1$.
-If we let $\iota_{z\frac{\pd}{\pd z}}$ denote the inner derivation of $[\n]$ by the Euler vector field $z \frac{\pd}{\pd z}$, then we can also write $\n=d+\iota_{z\frac{\pd}{\pd z}}([\n])\ddz$.
+where $[\n]$ (the \emph{matrix} of the connection) is a $\gl_n(\C(\!(z)\!))$-valued one-form, $M_j \in \gl_n(\C)$, and $r\ge 0$.
 When the leading term $M_{-r}$ is well-behaved, asymptotic analysis using this expansion produces detailed information about the connection and the form of fundamental solutions at $y$.
 (See, for instance, \cite{Was}.)
 For example, if $M_{-r}$ is nonnilpotent, then the slope of the connection is $r$.
 The case when $M_{-r}$ is regular semisimple has been studied extensively in the literature~\cite{Boa, JMU}, and the contribution of the leading term to the Stokes data is well understood.

-This perspective is much less useful when the leading term is nilpotent, as is the case for many irregular singular connections that arise naturally in the geometric Langlands program.
-Indeed, one expects that connections corresponding to cuspidal representations will have nilpotent leading term with respect to the filtration above independent of the choice of trivialization.
-For example, Frenkel and Gross have constructed a rigid flat $G$-bundle (for any reductive $G$) which corresponds to the Steinberg representation at $0$ and a certain ``small'' supercuspidal representation at $\infty$~\cite{FrGr}.
-Here, the leading term at the irregular singular point at $\infty$ is nilpotent.
-More concretely, Witten considers a connection of the form
+This perspective is much less useful when the formal connection has nonintegral slope because in this situation, the leading term $M_{-r}$ is nilpotent for every formal trivialization at $y$.
+This is the case for many irregular singular connections that arise naturally in the geometric Langlands program, such as connections corresponding to cuspidal representations.
+For example, Frenkel and Gross have constructed a rigid flat $G$-bundle on $\P^1$ (for any reductive $G$) which is the de Rham analogue of the automorphic representation with the Steinberg representation at $0$ and a certain ``small'' supercuspidal representation at $\infty$~\cite{FrGr}.
+Here, the leading term at the irregular singular point at $\infty$ is always nilpotent.
+More concretely, Witten considers Airy-type connections of the form

-which has a nilpotent leading term at $0$~\cite{Wi}.
-When $r=1$, this is simply the Airy connection; it is also the $\GL_2$ case of the Frenkel-Gross flat $G$-bundle with the roles of $0$ and $\infty$ reversed.
+which always have nilpotent leading terms at $0$~\cite{Wi}.
+When $s=2$, this is the classical Airy connection; when $s=1$, it is the $\GL_2$ case of the Frenkel-Gross flat $G$-bundle with the roles of $0$ and $\infty$ reversed.